St. Paul A.M.E. Church (Raleigh, North Carolina)

 The St. Paul A.M.E.
 Church is a historic American Gothic Revival style African Methodist Episcopal Church located in Raleigh, North Carolina.
 A red brick and frame structure built in 1884 by black masons, St. Paul's was the first independent congregation of African Americans in Raleigh and is the oldest African-American church in Wake County, North Carolina.
-Before the end of the Civil War, the future founders of St. Paul's had been slave members of the Edenton Street United Methodist Church.
+Before the end of the Civil War, the future founders of St. Paul's had been slave members of the Edenton Street Methodist Episcopal Church, now known as Edenton Street United Methodist Church.
 The members of the church began calling their congregation "St. Paul's" in 1848.
 The church was listed on the National Register of Historic Places in November 1987 and is also a Raleigh Historic Landmark.

 History

 From 1846 to 1853, Edenton Street's black membership worshipped at Old Christ Church in Raleigh.
 After white Methodists bought the building in 1853, the members moved to a different building at the intersection of Edenton and Harrington streets.